michal-harish/donut/README.md

 ### TODOs

+- DESGIN: Zero-down time
+- DESGIN: Easy repartitioning
 - Try standalone deployment model
 - Yarn: rack affinity (with Yarn1 abstractino) for logical partitions assignment on the rack co-located with kafka brokers
+- MemStore: Try rocksdb with full ttl support
 - MemStore: Optimisation of logmap ![Architecture](doc/screenshot-boot-profile.png) + annotate touch with @experimental
 - MemStore: **Expose Local Storage as Key-Value API** and try mapping a Spark RDD onto it - this requires some basic Application Master UI
 - WebUI: Add failed containers information to each logical partition, first as a number of times it failed with links to the list of failed container ids and host